South Carolina General Assembly

 SECTION 1.
 Section 1-31-10 of the S.C.
 Code is amended to read:

 Section 1-31-10.
-There is created a State Commission for Minority Affairs Community Advancement and Engagement consisting of nine members and the Governor ex officio.
+There is created a State Commission for Community Advancement and Engagement consisting of nine members and the Governor ex officio.
 The Governor must appoint one person from each of the congressional districts of the State and two persons from the State at large upon the advice and consent of the Senate.
 The Governor shall designate the chairman.
 The members serve for a term of four years and until their successors are appointed and qualify.
 A vacancy must be filled in the same manner as original appointment for the remainder of the unexpired term.
-A majority of the members of the commission must be African American.
 In making appointments, the Governor and Senate shall take all reasonable steps to ensure that members reflect the ethnic and racial diversity of the State.

 SECTION 2.
 Section 1-31-20 of the S.C.
 Code is amended to read:

 Section 1-31-20.
-The commission must meet quarterly and at other times as the chairman determines necessary to study the causes and effects of the socio-economic deprivation of minorities communities in the State and to implement programs necessary to address socioeconomic inequities confronting minorities in the State.
+The commission must meet quarterly and at other times as the chairman determines necessary to study the causes and effects of the socio-economic deprivation of communities in the State and to implement programs necessary to address socio-economic inequities confronting the State.

 SECTION 3.
 Section 1-31-40 of the S.C.
 Code is amended to read: